 - Kiowa is a thorny upright blackberry that could be the biggest blackberry in the whole world!

-Blackberries require full sun to grow and produce fruit, so it’s essential to choose a spot in your garden that gets at least six hours of direct sunlight per day.
-They also prefer well-drained soil that’s rich in organic matter and has a pH between 6.0 to 6.5.
+They also prefer well-drained soil that's rich in organic matter and has a pH between 6.0 to 6.5.
 If your soil is heavy clay, you can amend it with garden compost or other organic matter to improve drainage and fertility.

 Before planting, it’s a good idea to amend the soil with organic matter to improve drainage and fertility.
 Blackberry plants thrive in well-drained soil with a pH between 5.5 and 6.5.

-Blackberry plants are typically planted in early spring, after the threat of frost has passed.
+Blackberry plants are usually planted in early spring, after the threat of frost has passed.
 They can be planted in the ground or in large containers filled with well-drained soil.
 When planting blackberry plants in the ground, make sure to dig a hole deep enough so that the base of the plant is at ground level.

-If planting bare-root plants, make sure to soak the roots in water for a couple of hours before planting.
+If you're planting bare-root plants, make sure to soak the roots in water for a couple of hours before planting.
 Once planted, make sure to water the plants thoroughly and apply a layer of mulch around the base of the plant to help retain moisture and suppress weeds.

 Providing Support for Growing Blackberry Plants

 Blackberry bushes can grow quite tall and need support to prevent them from toppling over.
 You can use a trellis, fence, or support wire to keep the canes upright.
 For trailing varieties, install a support wire 3 to 4 feet above the ground and train the canes to grow along the wire.
-For erect varieties, install two support wires, one 3 feet above the ground and one

 Watering Blackberry Plants

 Proper watering is essential for blackberry plants, particularly during the first growing season.
-During this time, the plant’s roots are still establishing themselves, and they require plenty of moisture.
-Make sure to water the plants deeply and regularly, so the soil is moist but not waterlogged.
-Avoid getting water on the leaves or fruit, as this can encourage fungal diseases.
+During this time, the plant's roots are still establishing themselves, and they require plenty of moisture.

 Watering in the early morning or late afternoon is ideal, as it gives the leaves enough time to dry before the sun sets.
-Drip irrigation can be an effective method of watering blackberries.
-It provides the plants with a slow and steady supply of water, which is better than sporadic watering which can cause the soil to become waterlogged.

 Mulching Blackberry Plants – How to Grow Blackberries

-How to Harvest Your Blackberry Plants
+How to Harvest Your Blackberries

 Blackberries are typically ripe and ready to harvest in late spring or early summer, depending on the variety and time of year.
 Ripe fruit should be dark and shiny, with a juicy texture and sweet flavor.
 It’s best to pick ripe fruit every couple of days to avoid over-ripening and rotting.